 But what makes all these efforts worthwhile is to explore the Visual and the Script modes.

-Perhaps what makes Exalate stand out as a tool is the Script mode that offers an intuitive Groovy-based scripting engine that helps you synchronize even the most complex or unique use cases.
+Perhaps what makes Exalate stand out as a tool is the Script mode which offers an intuitive Groovy-based scripting engine that helps you synchronize even the most complex or unique use cases.

 So technical users can adapt easily.
 This mode allows both sides to independently control the synchronization through sync rules.
 So admins on both sides can change the sync rules to control information flow.